bogstandard/lapland-golf-club/index.md

 ## Welcome to the club

-Here we'll display your golfing scores.
+Here we'll display your golf scores.

 Contact your local club president if you'd like to join or attach your portrait.
 These scores will update automatically, so long as you & other players keep your `.scorecard` file up to date!